-It is often said that the behavior of one individual can serve as an SD or reinforcer for another person.
+As indicated in SO4, it is often said that the behavior of one individual can serve as an SD or reinforcer for another person.
 That is not correct.
 It's the response product, or stimulus/stimuli that result from the behavior that is the actual stimulus.
 For example: